Tesax123/pixiboo-micropython/README.md

 Friendly 7x7 matrix helper for the Pixiboo classroom device.
 Pupils interact with a tiny API that hides pins, NeoPixel setup, and RGB tuples.

+**License:** All rights reserved.
+Redistribution or reuse without permission is not allowed.

 ## Installation (via mip)

 ```python